chengyao-xie/NeurIPS2023-OpenReviewData/README.md

 ## Descriptions

-This Jupyter Notebook contains the data crawled from ICLR 2021 OpenReview webpages and their visualizations.
+This Jupyter Notebook contains the data crawled from Neurips 2023 OpenReview webpages and their visualizations.
 The list of submissions (sorted by the average ratings) can be found here.